 Out and About Trips and the Drop-in are supported and coordinated by Sheena Leask, with many of the trips being planned by our members.
 Sheena has developed the drop-in to include many activities and groups, such as Crafts, knit and natter, which are very popular.
 Recently she took responsibility to expand the drop-in to Stromness and St. Margaret’s Hope so that more people could access Blide services.
 Sheena loves projects and this culminated in 2016 with the Hoy Woodland Project that mapped areas of woodland on the island of Hoy and allowed people to show their creativity through photography, poetry and crafts.

 Anne Stevenson is a vital member of the team providing administration support for the whole organisation.
 Anne works alongside Frazer to keep the accounts in order.
 She is keen to support people who come to the Blide and will help them with some tasks and with open days.
 She helped organise staff and members to support a fashion show being held to raise money for the Blide.

 People need a healthy diet and the Blide provides a nutritious lunch time meal.
-Leigh Gould is our chef and brings a wealth of experience of working in the catering industry.
-Leigh works alongside members to teach them about nutrition, preparing and presenting food.
+Scott Oxford is our chef and works alongside members to teach them about nutrition, preparing and presenting food.
 He is keen to build our outside catering business that brings in much needed money to support our other services.

 David Swales ensures that the drop-in is ready each weekend to receive anyone who comes in.
 David, is there to refer people to support workers in the Blide or to sign post them to other services.
 David enjoys playing chess and welcomes any challenger to come and play a game at the weekend.
 He is always looking for ways to encourage people to make use of the drop-in, so if you have any ideas get in touch with him.